aaronbloomfield/ics/hws/hw-rootkits.md

 **Kernel level rootkit:** Recall that a Linux kernel level rootkit installs a loadable kernel module (LKM) that gives the attacker more privileges on the compromised machine.
 We are going to build such a module here.
 There are two tasks to be done for the kernel level rootkit aspect of this assignment.

-Follow [this tutorial at 0x00SEC](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485).
-It is not necessary to read the two sub-tutorials ([1](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) and [2](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/)), if you do not want to.
+Follow [this tutorial at 0x00SEC](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485) (use the [archive.org link](https://web.archive.org/web/20250130102443/https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485)).
+It is not necessary to read the two sub-tutorials ([1](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) (use the [archive.org link](https://web.archive.org/web/20250123183501/http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/)) and [2](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/) (use the [archive.org link](https://web.archive.org/web/20250112200039/http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/))), if you do not want to.
 This rootkit will allow you to gain root access on the machine from a non-root user.
-Note: the sub-tutorials (if you want to read them) should be used to understand what is happening on [the main tutorial at 0x00SEC page](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485); they do not all compile at this point.
+Note: the sub-tutorials (if you want to read them) should be used to understand what is happening on [the main tutorial at 0x00SEC page](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485) (use the [archive.org link](https://web.archive.org/web/20250130102443/https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485)); they do not all compile at this point.

 A few notes from those tutorials:

-- You don't have to install the package that the [first sub-tutorial](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) states (the one obtained via `wget` and installed via `dpkg -i`), nor clone the git repo
+- You don't have to install the package that the [first sub-tutorial](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) (use the [archive.org link](https://web.archive.org/web/20250123183501/http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/)) states (the one obtained via `wget` and installed via `dpkg -i`), nor clone the git repo
 - When creating the Makefile, recall that the indentation must be a tab, not a space (if you copy-and-paste it, it pastes as a space)
-- For the [second sub-tutorial](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/), you have to save both ebbchar.c and testebbchar.c before the Makefile will work
+- For the [second sub-tutorial](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/) (use the [archive.org link](https://web.archive.org/web/20250112200039/http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/)), you have to save both ebbchar.c and testebbchar.c before the Makefile will work

 The first task for this assignment is to create this rootkit as specified in the tutorial.